Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators: Threat Model

 \section{Threat Model}

 Our threat model aligns with real-world Kubernetes deployments where multiple tenants, teams, or applications share the same cluster while being isolated within their respective namespaces \cite{kubernetes-multitenancy}.
-The adversary aims to break Kubernetes namespace isolation and achieve cross-namespace privilege escalation by exploiting security weaknesses in Operator implementations.
+The adversary aims to break Kubernetes namespace isolation and achieve cross-\namespace privilege escalation by exploiting security weaknesses in Operator implementations.
 Their objectives are performing operations in unauthorized namespaces (i.e., namespaces that they have no \textit{Roles}) and thus escalating privileges.

 We assume the Kubernetes cluster deploys vulnerable Operators, and the adversary has legitimate access to a Kubernetes cluster but can only access their authorized namespaces.
-Thus, they can not access or manipulate cluster-scoped resources and can only interact with Operators by manipulating namespace-scoped resources in their authorized namespace.
+Thus, they cannot access or manipulate cluster-scoped resources and can only interact with Operators by manipulating \namespace-scoped resources in their authorized namespace.
 They seek to leverage vulnerable Kubernetes Operators to execute unauthorized operations in other namespaces.
-The adversary may be: \begin{itemize} \item A malicious tenant in a multi-tenant cluster who is only authorized to access their assigned namespace.
+The adversary may be: \begin{itemize}

+\item A malicious tenant in a multi-tenant cluster who is only authorized to access their assigned namespace.